Friends of Semiahmoo Bay Society

 c) To join with First nations and other stewardship groups to develop training and educational programs for schools, community groups and members of the public that include public participatory events and specific projects such as community and shoreline mapping, native planting and removal of invasive non-native species, water quality monitoring, shoreline cleanups and installation of educational signage.

 d) To raise funds to create marine/estuarine/watershed educational centres within this ecosystem.

-BE a BEACH HERO! the 2013 Beach Hero program has been a huge success thanks to Kendra and Madison, this year's experienced and capable interpreters!
-Funding dependent, FOSBs will be looking again next year for keen, able post-secondary students who would like to spend the summer on the beach teaching about conservation.
-Visit our Beach Hero page or Email to inquire further about this grant-funded paid position or to provide volunteer or financial support for the Beach Hero Program. firstname.lastname@example.org.
+BE a BEACH HERO!
+Funding dependent, FOSBs will be looking again this year for keen, able post-secondary students who would like to spend the summer on the beach teaching about conservation.
+Visit our Beach Hero page or Email to inquire further about this grant-funded paid position or to provide volunteer or financial support for the Beach Hero Program. email@example.com.

 Learn more about SHOREKEEPERS and how you can be involved in stewarding your local beach - Training for 2013 is now complete but will take place again Spring 2014 - Click For more information or to register for 2014.

 With support from VanCity, we are now able to offer a 'Monthly Giving' donation option.
 Download the Pre-Authorized Debit Form and mail to the address provided.
 Contact us to find out more.